huangfeng/docs/data/api/ui.suggest_setvalue.md

 @short: selects an item in the option list

 @params:
-- value		string, number		ID of an option to select
+- value		id		ID of an option to select

 @example:
 //master is a control with a popup list of options